trycoon/JEL/README.md

 ## Contributing

-All HTML and CSS should conform to the [Code Guide](http://github.com/mdo/code-guide), maintained by [Mark Otto](http://github.com/mdo).
+All HTML and CSS should conform to the [BootStrap Code Guide](http://github.com/mdo/code-guide), maintained by [Mark Otto](http://github.com/mdo).

 Thanks!